-Surveys of the general public have indicated that support and acceptance for legalization of marijuana has increased to 50%, when compared to just 16% in 1990 (Figure 2).
-This acceptance in translated by younger users as safe with minimal health consequences.4
+Surveys of the general public have indicated an increase in support and acceptance for legalization of marijuana has to 62%, when compared to just 16% in 1990 (Figure 3).
+This acceptance in translated by younger users as safe with minimal health consequences.5

-Statistics of marijuana use in the U.S. from a national survey by the National Institute on Drug Abuse from 1996-2016 indicate almost one of every four high school seniors have used marijuana regularly and more than half do not perceive marijuana use as harmful (Figure 3).9 Peak usage for marijuana occurs in the late teens and early twenties, yet slightly less than half of adults polled by the Pew Research Center reveal using marijuana with 12% using it in the past year (Figure 4).5
+Statistics of marijuana use in the U.S. from a national survey by the National Institute on Drug Abuse from 1996-2018 indicate daily use of marijuana is highest among high school seniors, with a decreased use among 8th graders (Figure 4).12 Vaping nicotine and or marijuana has increased over all age groups (8th graders - 12 graders), with cigarette use declining (Figure 5).
+Peak usage for marijuana occurs in the late teens and early twenties, yet slightly less than half of adults polled by the Pew Research Center reveal using marijuana with 12% using it in the past year (Figure 7).8

 The chemical in marijuana, delta-9-tetrahydrocannabinol (THC) that targets the cannabinoid receptors has been determined to be more potent today than it was just a few decades ago in the 1980s.
 The THC concentrations averaged 15% in 2012, compared to 4% in the 1980s.
 This higher concentration may increase the risk of effects from the drug and/or the potential addiction.